When Livestock Dies Or Has To Be Destroyed

-For some this may be so overwhelming they may think about hurting themselves or others.
+For some this loss may be so overwhelming they may have thoughts of suicide.
 If you think this is happening to you or someone you know, it is important you seek help from your general practitioner.

 Some Strategies That Can Help